FransBouma/InjectableGenericCameraSystem/ReadMe.md

 the code for each camera and adapting it makes possible to add new features to future cameras without affecting the older ones.

 ## Requirements to build the code
-To build the code, you need to have VC++ 2015 update 3 or higher.
+To build the code, you need to have VC++ 2015 update 3 or higher, newer cameras need VC++ 2017.
 Additionally you need to have installed the Windows SDK, at least the windows 8 version.
 The VC++ installer should install this.
 The SDK is needed for DirectXMath.h

 ### External dependencies
 There's an external dependency on [MinHook](https://github.com/TsudaKageyu/minhook) through a git submodule.
 This should be downloaded